Azure Service Bus Autoforwarding

 Why Use Autoforwarding?

-1. The Queue Ownership Model
+1. Queue Ownership vs. Topic Dependency

 2. Message Consolidation